vjcitn/Rcollectl/README.md

 ### Workspace backbone

-This workspace was intitialized using AnVILPublish.
-The runtime/cloud environment should use
+This workspace was initialized using AnVILPublish.
+The runtime/cloud environment used as of 2020-01-04 is

 dockerhub vjcitn/instr:0.0.3